- Arizona Space Grant

 The Saturday Space Grant Symposium will be held at the Kuiper Sciences Building at 1629 E. University Blvd., Tucson, AZ 85721.
 The symposium will begin at 8:00 AM.
 For Symposium information, call 520-621-8556.

 Parking garages are FREE on weekends.
-Please see the Campus Parking Map for parking locations.
+Please see this Parking Map to see parking garages (red) around the Kuiper Sciences building (green).
+See the Campus Parking Map for a larger campus overview of parking locations.